Khloe Kardashian Shows Off Insanely Flat Tummy 6 Months After Giving Birth

 One follower wrote, “Love u koko.
 Best of the best.
 Sweetest kardashian,” while another commented, “You’re seriously goals for everything.”

-Despite a rocky relationship with NBA star Tristan Thompson, the television personality still opted to spend Thanksgiving with him and their 7-month-old daughter True.
-They enjoyed a Thanksgiving feast in Cleveland, which Khloe documented in various photos and videos on her Insta-story.
+Despite a rocky relationship with NBA star Tristan Thompson, the television personality still opted to spend Thanksgiving with him and their 7-month-old daughter.
+They enjoyed a Thanksgiving feast in Cleveland, which Khloe documented in various photos and videos on her Instagram Story.

-A source told People that it was important to Khloe that True spend Thanksgiving with both her parents.
+A source told People that it was important to Khloe that True spend Thanksgiving with both of her parents.

 “Khloé is taking True to Cleveland for Thanksgiving.
 Tristan has a game and can’t make it to L.A.
 It’s True’s first Thanksgiving, so Khloé wants them to be together.”